crillab/pfactory/README.md

 # User Manual

 In the compilation of your project, add a link to pFactory.
-Example of a makefile for the Hello World example:
+Makefile for the Hello World example:

 ```make
 LFLAGS    = -L../../ -lpFactory -lpthread